The AprilSix Proof Team

 Jim drives best practice in PR as Chair of the Chartered Institute of Public Relations STEM Committee, a member of STEMPRA and an affiliate member of the Institute of Physics.
 He reports to the April Six Group CEO.

-Joe has worked in communications for 20 years.
+Joe has worked in communications for more than 20 years.
 Prior to joining AprilSix Proof, Joe worked at the innovation charity Nesta, where he managed the communications for two early stage investment funds and helping to promote groundbreaking start-ups such as Shadow Robot Hand Co and ULTra (Urban Light Transit).
 Before that, Joe worked his way up the Press & Public Affairs department of Arts Council England, joining as a graduate and leaving as a Press Officer.

 Joe has an MA in Journalism and is a Fellow of the Royal Society for the encouragement of Arts, Manufactures and Commerce (RSA).
 He is a former board member of STEMPRA and mentors MSc science communication students.

 She has extensive agency experience and this has honed her ability to work in high pressured environments, multitask and deliver coverage across national, regional and vertical titles.

 In addition to agency work, she has also worked in-house at The Institute of Cancer Research.